 - Get lost in Venice – Some places require a map.
 Some places require that you forget the map.
 Venice is in the latter category.
 It’s an island, people, so you’re not going to get too far off track.
 With that in mind, leave your map in your hotel (maps are all but useless in this city anyway) and get yourself good and lost in Venice.
 It’s by far the best way to spend a day in the canal city.

-- Take shelter from rain (or sun) inside the Pantheon in Rome – No matter the season or the weather, there’s always a good excuse to duck into the Pantheon in Rome.
+- Take shelter from the rain (or sun) inside the Pantheon in Rome – No matter the season or the weather, there’s always a good excuse to duck into the Pantheon in Rome.
 For one thing, it’s free.
 And for another, although it’s got a giant hole in the ceiling to let in the light, it’s always cool in summer and dry when it’s raining outside.
 Plus, just setting foot on stones that have been walked on for 2,000 years is, in my book, pretty incredible.

-- Go for a drive in Tuscany – The roads that connect the famous hill towns of Tuscany might get short shrift with all the gushing people do about the towns themselves, but the views out of a car window when you’re cruising along windy country roads are enough to make anyone understand why someone might drop everything and buy a rundown Italian farmhouse.
+- Go for a drive in Tuscany – The roads that connect the famous hill towns of Tuscany might get short shrift with all the gushing people to do about the towns themselves, but the views out of a car window when you’re cruising along windy country roads are enough to make anyone understand why someone might drop everything and buy a rundown Italian farmhouse.
 And if you’re beyond the Tuscany thing, you’ll get the same kinds of views (with somewhat smaller crowds) in nearby Umbria, too.

 - Walk in Caesar’s footsteps in Rome – History buff or no, it’s impossible not to marvel at a structure like the Colosseum, or stand in awe on the cobblestones of the Roman Forum and think about who walked there before you.
 An afternoon spent surrounded by the ruins that once made up the center of the Roman empire is an afternoon very well spent in my book.